-The service offers primarily to MUNI employees the ability to independently and efficiently manage access for their team or workplace to various services and other IT resources, such as setting up room entrances, connecting to Wi-Fi, accessing the database and administrator roles in specific applications, and more.
-Access management to services can be assigned either for individuals and collectively for groups.
-In addition to employees and students, it is possible to set up access to services for external experts with the help of the so-called sponsored accounts.
+The service offers MUNI employees the ability to independently and efficiently manage access for their team or workplace to various services and other IT resources, such as setting up room entrances, connecting to Wi-Fi, accessing the database, and administrator roles in specific applications, and more.
+Access management to services can be assigned either for individuals or collectively for groups.
+In addition to employees and students, it is possible to set up access to services for external experts with the help of so-called sponsored accounts.

 The Features of this Solution Include:

 - Team/workplace management in accessing IT resources without always contacting IT support or IT administrator.

 - A uniform environment for managing access to the necessary IT resources for the entire team, including external collaborators.

 - Easy management of team members, conference participants, workplaces, etc. - adding and removing.

 - Possibility to quickly expand the provision of IT resources for the team.

 - Easy addition of an external colleague to the team, workplace, etc.

 Masaryk University organizes many conferences when it is necessary to allow participants to access various IT services, for example: entering the room, connecting to Wi-Fi, logging into the study room, etc. At the same time, the names and number of participants often change rapidly over time, and these approaches need to be deactivated again after the conference.